Troubleshoot GPU health check failures

 sudo scontrol update nodename=NODE_NAME state=RESUME

-Before starting new jobs on the node, Slurm runs a GPU health check.
+Before starting new jobs on the node, Slurm runs the prolog health check.
+The background health check keeps running every two minutes.